How It Works

 Taken together, the four Kryptos passages read as a deliberate progression.
 Each panel teaches a lesson that constrains the next:

-K2 — Displacement.
+K2, Displacement.
 A keyed Vigenère with keyword ABSCISSA.
-The plaintext moves meaning off the surface and into space: coordinates, magnetic fields, buried information, and the suggestion that what you seek is “not where it appears to be.”
+The plaintext moves meaning off the surface and into space: coordinates, magnetic fields, buried information, and the suggestion that what you seek is "not where it appears to be."
+Sanborn's 2006 correction to the ending, replacing the slipped reading "ID BY ROWS" with "X LAYER TWO", explicitly names the second physical layer that K4 will require.

-K4 — Orientation.
-A double-keyed Vigenère cipher that uses the KRYPTOS tableau as its lookup square.
-The plaintext (“The compass rose is here... this is your position”) makes position and reference frame the subject of the message itself.
+K4, Orientation.
+A Quagmire III variant whose keystream is the back of the sculpture itself.
+The plaintext ("The compass rose is here... this is your position") makes position and reference frame the subject of the message itself.
 Every layer of the mechanism is now closed.
-The sequence culminates in self-reference: the cipher is about the act of reading it.
+The sequence culminates in self-reference: the cipher is about the act of reading it, and the answer was carved on the same copper screen all along.

 Dependency chain (no circularity)

-gate (derived from position) → 0 or 1 → combined with r (fixed per grid cell) → R = r + gate → applied to C (known ciphertext) → P = (C − R) mod 26 (plaintext).
+T (helper letter, read from the back of the sculpture) → g_state(T) (helper-card value) → combined with f(C) (row-identity card from the cipher letter) → r = (f(C) + g_state(T)) mod 26 → combined with gate (a one-bit value fixed by position) → R = r + gate → applied to C (known ciphertext) → P = (C − R) mod 26 (plaintext).

 No step in this chain depends on the plaintext output.
-The gate is structural (it is derived from the grid coordinates).
-The r value is structural (it belongs to the grid position).
+The helper letter is physical (read off the copper).
+The gate is a locked per-position value, fully solved and position-derived.
+The f-table is fully forward-derivable from public clues.
 The ciphertext is known.
-The plaintext is produced — not assumed.
+The plaintext is produced, not assumed.

 What remains

 The cipher mechanism is fully closed.
-The plaintext, the shift values, the f/g decomposition,
+The plaintext, the Quagmire III decoder, the physical